tddfellow/tddfellow.github.io/source/_posts/2017-03-13-build-your-own-testing-framework-part-6-test-suite-does-not-run-all-tests.markdown

 }
 ```

-Now our current test is passing and the next test is failing with the error `Expected all tests to run`.
-This happens because we have not uninstalled the hook as soon as it has triggered.
+Now our current test is passing, and the next test is failing with the error `Expected all tests to run`.
+That happens because we have not uninstalled the hook as soon as it has triggered.
 Let's do that:

 ```javascript
 function installVerifyAllTestsRunHook() {